vhdmdls4/tic-tac-toe-game/README.md

 # Tic-tac-toe Game
 A simples tic-tac-toe game built with React 18.2.0 and Vite.
-Useful to practice fundamental but important concepts in React.
+Useful to practice fundamental but important concepts in React:
+- How JSX works
+- How React update DOM
+- React.createElement
+- Good practices working with states

 ## Prerequisites
 - Node.JS (that supports React 18.2.0)